ge9/Villager-Trading-Plus/README.md

 ## Credits

-If it's not obvious, this is a port of Giselbaer's ClickThrough to Architectury 1.21, allowing for the mod to be used on both loaders.
-ClickThrough is available under the [MIT License](https://github.com/gbl/ClickThrough/blob/fabric_1_20/LICENSE).
+If it's not obvious, this is a port of Giselbaer's Easy Villager Trading to Architectury 1.21, allowing for the mod to be used on both loaders.
+Easy Villager Trading is available under the [MIT License](https://github.com/gbl/EasierVillagerTrading/blob/fabric_1_20/LICENSE).

 Mod Menu/Cloth Config integration is based on the integration present in [idwtialsimmoedm](https://modrinth.com/mod/idwtialsimmoedm) under its [MIT License](https://github.com/gliscowo/idwtialsimmoedm/blob/1.21/LICENSE).